THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 security of the country.
 In 1933 the War Office had spelt out the role of the

-Indian Army in the following words: “The duties of the army in India include
+Indian Army in the following words: “The duties of the army in India India India

 The supplementary